buianhhuy96/Video_HEVC_Converter/README.md

 ## Setup

 1. Edit [docker-compose.yml](docker-compose.yml):
-   - Replace the `/volume1/...` bind mounts with your actual Ugreen share paths.
+  - Replace the `/volume1/...` bind mounts with your actual media paths.
-   - On the NAS, find the correct GIDs and update `group_add`:
+  - For Intel QSV acceleration, find the correct GIDs and update `group_add`:
      ```bash
      getent group render video
      ```
+  - For CPU-only encoding, remove the `devices` and `group_add` sections.
 2. Edit [config/config.yaml](config/config.yaml) — at minimum, update
    `scan_paths` if you added or renamed mounts.
 3. Build and run: